rklogan/Silly-Sampler/README.md

 ---

 ## Example Samples Source
-The provided test tones were generated using audiocheck.net's ['Sine Tone Generator'](https://www.audiocheck.net/audiofrequencysignalgenerator_sinetone.php).
+The provided test tones were generated using audiocheck's ['Sine Tone Generator'](https://www.audiocheck.net/audiofrequencysignalgenerator_sinetone.php).
+The MIDI file used in the example is a cropped version of the file found [here](https://bitmidi.com/queen-bohemian-rhapsody-mid).

 Listed below is the source for the samples used in the example:
 * [Air_Wrench_Short-Lightning_McQue-2139303794.wav](http://soundbible.com/1975-Air-Wrench-Short.html) - **Lightning McQue**
 * [Cow_Moo-Mike_Koenig-42670858.wav](http://soundbible.com/1778-Cow-Moo.html) - **Mike Koenig**